uswds/uswds-site/pages/documentation/migration-V3.md

 {:.border-top-2px.border-base-lighter.padding-top-1}
 1. In a terminal window, navigate to your project root.
-2. Install USWDS 3.0 with `npm install @uswds/uswds --save --save-exact`
+2. Install USWDS 3.0 with `npm install @uswds/uswds --save-exact`
 3. Uninstall USWDS 2 with `npm uninstall uswds`

 ### 4. Update your Sass compiler settings and recompile CSS